A camel spider is an arachnid in the order Solifugae, which means "those who flee from the sun."

 Large, tan, hairy, and ferocious-looking, the camel spider is the stuff of legend — urban legend, that is.
 While these creatures are undoubtedly large, they are by no means half the size of a human and in the habit of dining on camel stomachs and sleeping soldiers.

-The camel spider (also called sun spider) is not a spider.
-It belongs to the class Arachnida, but while all spiders are arachnids, not all arachnids are spiders.
+Camel spiders belong to the class Arachnida, but while all spiders are arachnids, not all arachnids are spiders.
 Another common name is wind scorpion, but it’s not a scorpion, either.
-The camel spider is of the Solifugae order, which is Latin for “those who flee from the sun,” according to the National Science Foundation (NSF).
+The camel spider is of the order Solifugae, which is Latin for “those who flee from the sun,” according to the National Science Foundation (NSF).
 There are more than 150 genera and more than 1,000 species of solifuges, according to the Integrated Taxonomic Information System (ITIS).
 The taxonomy of camel spiders is:

 Appearance & habits

-Though camel spiders appear to have ten legs, they actually have eight.
-The two extra leg-like appendages are sensory organs.
-Camel spiders can reach up to six inches (15 cm) in length and weigh about two ounces (56 grams).
-They have powerful jaws, which they use to catch prey.
-Their jaws can be up to ⅓ of their body length.
+According to the BBC, though camel spiders appear to have 10 legs, they actually have eight.
+The two extra leg-like appendages are sensory organs called pedipalps.
+Camel spiders can reach up to 6 inches (15 cm) in length and weigh about 2 ounces (56 grams).

-While most commonly found in Middle Eastern deserts, camel spiders also live in the Southwestern United States and Mexico.
+While most commonly found in Middle Eastern deserts, camel spiders also live in the southwestern United States and Mexico, according to the NSF.
 Camel spiders are primarily nocturnal and flee from the sun.

-Camel spiders are not venomous.
+“They aren’t even venomous,” Bills said.
 Their jaws are their primary weapon.
 After seizing a victim, they turn it to pulp by chopping or sawing the bodies with their jaws.
-According to National Geographic, camel spiders, “utilize digestive fluids to liquefy their victims' flesh, making it easy to suck the remains into their stomachs.”
+According to National Geographic, camel spiders “utilize digestive fluids to liquefy their victims' flesh, making it easy to suck the remains into their stomachs.”

 Camel spider myths

-The camel spider first gained notoriety in the West during the Gulf War in the early 1990s.
+The camel spider first gained notoriety in the West during the Gulf War in the early 1990s, according to National Geographic.
 Their fame only grew when the United States invaded Iraq in 2003.
 Then, they became an Internet sensation.
 Forced-perspective photographs made the spiders look as big as a human leg, when in reality, “Even where they are very large, in the Middle East, they could be easily squished under a person’s shoe,” said Bills.

 Though the camel spider became infamous in the West relatively recently, it has long been the stuff of legend in the Middle East.
 Some common myths about it are:

 Camel spiders run after humans: Camel spiders don’t want you; they want your shade.
-When a human runs, the camel spider will chase the shadow.
-If a human stands still, the camel spider will, too, enjoying the cool.
+According to the NSF, when a person runs, the camel spider will chase the shadow.
+If a person stands still, the camel spider will, too, enjoying the cool.
 Though camel spiders seek to avoid the sun during the day, they are attracted to light at night, and will run toward it.

-Camel spiders scream: Some species of Solifugae may hiss, but the majority make no sound.
+Camel spiders scream: Some species may hiss as a defensive behavior, but the majority make no sound.

-While under a camel, they leap into the air and disembowel it, eating its stomach: While untrue, this old myth probably gave the camel spider its name.
+While under a camel, they leap into the air and disembowel it, eating its stomach: While untrue, this old myth probably gave the camel spider its name, according to Snopes.com.
 Camel spiders may stand under camels for the shade.

 Camel spiders eat or chew on people while they sleep.
-Their venom numbs the area so people can’t feel the bites: Camel spiders are not venomous, and though their bites are painful, they are not deadly to humans.
+Their venom numbs the area so people can’t feel the bites: Camel spiders are not venomous, and though their bites are painful, they are not deadly to humans, according to NSF.

-Camel spiders can run up to 30 miles per hour and jump up to three feet high: The fastest camel spider clocks in about 10 miles per hour.
+Camel spiders can run up to 30 mph (48 kph) and jump up to 3 feet (1 meter) high: The fastest camel spider clocks in about 10 mph (16 kph).
 They don’t do any significant jumping.